KingVentrix007/AthenX-2.0/docs/Manuals+roadmaps/libc.md

 - **Extensibility:** The AthenX Custom Libc is designed to be extensible, allowing you to add additional functions as needed for your projects.

+- **Compatibility:** The AthenX Custom Libc is designed to be compatible with existing Standards(POSIXS) as well as the AthenXOS standerd.
 ## Getting Started

 This documentation will guide you through the various custom libc functions available in AthenX.
 Whether you're a system developer or a software application programmer, understanding these functions is essential for working with the AthenX operating system effectively.